 13 When the devil had finished all this tempting, he left him until an opportune time.Luke 4: 1-13

-Their struggle had started at the beginning of human history, was renewed at Jesus’ birth through the attempts to have the baby Jesus killed.
-In this round of fighting, Jesus had proved victorious, not because he physically defeated Satan, but because he resisted all the powerful temptations that Satan put before him.
+Their struggle had started at the beginning of human history.
+It renewed at Jesus’ birth through the attempts to have the baby Jesus killed.
+In this round of battle, Jesus had proved victorious, not because he physically defeated Satan, but because he resisted all the powerful temptations that Satan put before him.
 The battle between these two would continue in the months ahead, concluding with that Serpent ‘striking his heel’ and Jesus ‘crushing his head’.
 But before that, Jesus was to take on the role of guru to teach, dispelling darkness.

 Jesus – someone who understands us